 But the prerequisite is — you must first become a developer capable of making those decisions before AI can truly accelerate your work.

-If you’re maintaining open-source projects or looking to boost your personal development efficiency, I highly recommend trying this Claude Code + GitHub Copilot Review combination.
+If you’re maintaining open-source projects or looking to boost your personal development efficiency, I highly recommend trying this Claude Code + GitHub Copilot Review + /copilot-review Skill combination.